 In this subsection, we present our GP framework to address both forward and inverse problems arising from the HJB equation in stochastic control.
 The HJB equation is fundamental in determining the optimal control strategy and the associated value function.
 In particular, we consider the time-dependent HJB equation on the $d$-dimensional torus $\mathbb{T}^d$:

-where \(U\) represents the value function, and the supremum is taken over the set \(\mathcal{Q}\) of admissible controls---typically a compact subset of \(\mathbb{R}^d\).
-The function \(\ell\) is the running cost associated with the control action \(\boldsymbol{q}\), while \(f\) governs the system dynamics, and \(\sigma\) denotes the state-dependent volatility.
-The terminal cost is prescribed by the function \(U_T(x)\).
-Without loss of generality, we adopt the following structure for the running cost:
+where \(U\) represents the value function, and the supremum is taken over the set \(\mathcal{Q}\) of admissible controls, which is typically a compact subset of \(\mathbb{R}^d\).
+The function \(\ell\) is the running cost associated with the control action \(\boldsymbol{q}\), while \(f\) governs the system dynamics, and \(\sigma\) denotes the scalar volatility.
+The terminal cost is prescribed by the function \(U_T(x)\). \mathfix{For concreteness,} we adopt the following separable structure for the running cost:

-where \(V\) represents a time-dependent spatial cost, and \(G\) quantifies the cost associated with the control \(\boldsymbol{q}\).
+where \(V\) represents a \mathfix{cost field, possibly time-dependent in the general formulation}, and \(G\) quantifies the cost associated with the control \(\boldsymbol{q}\).
 This formulation is widely used in applications, such as control-affine systems.

-The forward problem thus consists of solving for the value function \(U\) (and consequently the optimal policy) given complete system data, while the inverse problem is concerned with inferring unknown system parameters (such as \(V\) and \(G\)) from partial, noisy observations of \(U\) and the environment.
-Specifically, we are interested in the following inverse problem. \begin{problem} Let \(V^*\) be a spatial cost function.
+The forward problem thus consists of solving for the value function \(U\) (and consequently the optimal policy) given complete system data. \mathfix{In the inverse setting treated in this paper, we focus on recovering the {cost field} \(V\) from partial noisy observations, while \(f\), \(G\), \(\sigma\), and \(U_T\) are regarded as known inputs.} Specifically, we are interested in the following inverse problem. \begin{problem} \mathfix{Let \(V^*\) be a cost field, and suppose} that the components \((\sigma, f, G, U_T)\) are known.
 Assume that, for a given \(V^*\), the time-dependent HJB equation \eqref{HJBtimedepend} admits a unique classical solution \(U^*\).
 In practice, we only have partial, noisy observations of \(U^*\) and \(V^*\), and wish to recover both functions over the entire domain.

 To that end, we assume the following data model: